rayyan22207/Portfolio_Web/README.md

 - **Encro** – A secure communication platform with real-time messaging & voice calls
 - **Recipe Sharing Platform** – Chef monetization & community-based recipe sharing

+## 🙌 Acknowledgment
+This portfolio is built using concepts from the **SaaS Foundations** template by [Coding for Entrepreneurs](https://github.com/codingforentrepreneurs/SaaS-Foundations/tree/main).
+Special thanks for their excellent open-source contribution!

+---

+💡 **Looking for a skilled full-stack developer?** Let’s build something awesome together! 🚀